The History of Earll Place Historic District In Phoenix, Arizona

 Earll capitalized on the growing popularity of the automobile as a lifestyle necessity of the new suburbanite.
 Earll assumed his customers would be driving to see Earll Place and would need garage space when they moved there.
 Most of his homes included detached one- or two-car garages.
 As the Phoenix streetcar system ultimately failed, it is just as well that Earll Place residents had so enthusiastically embraced automobile culture.

 The English Tudor Revival Style is marked by high pitched gables, usually front-facing, and stylistic details such as half-timbering in the gables, arched entryways, arcaded wing walls, and sweeping eaves.
-Twelve of the homes in Earll Place employed the English Tudor Revival style.
+So, 12 of the homes in Earll Place employ the English Tudor Revival style.

 Spanish Colonial Revival homes employ forms and details to evoke early Spanish architecture in the new world.
 Roofs are usually gabled, with tile roofs, and walls are stuccoed.
 Other details may include round arched openings, arched wing walls, and a combination of flat roofs and pitched roofs.
 There are two Spanish Colonial Revival homes in Earll Place.